dj1ch/dj1ch/README.md

 ![Monero](https://img.shields.io/badge/monero-FF6600?style=for-the-badge&logo=monero&logoColor=white)

 # [Click here for my portfolio!](https://dj1ch.github.io)
+**Also, to that person who doubted that I could code, here's my proof.**

 I'm dj1ch, but you can call me ditch or dj(i kinda slammed by keyboard making this username).
 I'm pretty active, so feel free to reach out to me whenever possible.